phalcon-orphanage/docs/ja/api/Phalcon_Annotations_Adapter_Files.rst

 *implements* :doc:`Phalcon\\Annotations\\AdapterInterface <Phalcon_Annotations_AdapterInterface>`

-Stores the parsed annotations in diles.
+Stores the parsed annotations in files.
 This adapter is suitable for production

 .. code-block:: php